 A dental crown is a general dentistry treatment that provides protection for the damaged tooth by covering the entire visible part of the tooth with a shell.
-Instead of chewing pressure being concentrated on the remaining parts of the tooth, it is now distributed across the entire area of the crown.
+Instead of chewing pressure being concentrated on the remaining parts of the tooth, it is now distributed across the entire area of the dental crown.
 This reduces or eliminates the possibility of more damage occurring to the tooth.
+Not sure if you are a candidate for a dental crown?
+Don’t hesitate to schedule a consultation with our East Cobb dental crowns specialist.

 Restore Cracked or Damaged Teeth

 Cracked or damaged teeth become more susceptible to decay and further damage if repairs are not made in a timely fashion.
 Bacteria will build up in the damaged area and can start the decaying process.
-Prompt treatment prevents this from happening and provides protection from additional damage.
+Prompt treatment at our Marietta dental practice, prevents this from happening and provides protection from additional damage.

 Dental Inlays and Onlays

-While a crown protects a tooth with severe damage or a large filling, there are cases where a partial crown will give the tooth the protection it requires.
-In these instances, an onlay or inlay may be recommended.
+While a dental crown protects a tooth with severe damage or a large filling, there are cases where a partial dental crown will give the tooth the protection it requires.
+In these instances, an onlay or inlay may be recommended by our East Cobb dental crowns expert.

-The dental team at Engineered Smiles will determine the proper method for protecting your damaged tooth and restoring its natural look.
-Contact us today to book your appointment.
+The professional dental team at Engineered Smiles in Marietta will determine the proper method for protecting your damaged tooth and restoring its natural look.
+To find out more about dental crowns and other possible treatment options, contact us today and book your appointment with our skilled Marietta dental crowns specialist.